djsuperchief/Kyameru/site/src/getting_started.md

 #### To Post Processing

-Every To component has the ability to add post processing to it.
-This post processing is a `processing component` that you create (the same as an ordinary Processing Component) and it is executed immediately after the To component has finished.
+Every To chain link has the ability to add post processing to it.
+This post processing is a `Processor` that you create (the same as an ordinary Processor) and it is executed immediately after the To component has finished.

 ```
-.To("component://setup", new MyComponent())
+.To("component://setup", new MyProcessor())
-.To<IMyComponent>("component://setup")
+.To<IMyProcessor>("component://setup")
-.To("component://setup", "MyNamespace.Component")
+.To("component://setup", "MyNamespace.Processor")
 .To("Component://setup", (Routable x) => {})
 .To("Component://setup", async (Routable x) => {})
 ```

 ### Conditional To

 Kyameru has the ability to only run a `To` based on a certain condition.
-A function delegate needs to be specified up front and than the function of the `To` route is exactly the same.
+A function delegate needs to be specified up front and than the function of the `To` chain link is exactly the same.
 For example:

 ```
 .When((x => x.Body.ToString == "MyBody"), "component://setup")
-.When((x => x.Body.ToString == "MyBody"), "component://setup", PostProcessingComponent)
+.When((x => x.Body.ToString == "MyBody"), "component://setup", PostProcessor)
 ```

-You can also use post processing components in the `When` statement as well.
+You can also use post processors in the `When` statement as well.
 The condition has the following signature:

 ```
 Func<Routable, bool>